Find sources on the web

 - Wolfram Alpha: math and science people love this - (it's a "computational knowledge engine") - also check for stats here

 - USA.gov: all United States government, all the time

 Meta Searchers/Crawlers search the world wide web by using the indexes from multiple search engines at once.

 Subject Directories are created and maintained by human editors who review sources and make decisions about their inclusion in the index based on pre-determined selection criteria.

-- Internet Public Library (IPL): links to everything librarians wish you would use from the web
+- LibGuides Community: library subject guides with links to everything librarians wish you would use from the web

 Remember to evaluate sources using the RCBCA (Relevence, Credibility, Bias, Currency, Accuracy) test !!!